bmdilip/agriverse-V1.5-frontend/README.md

 # Agriverse - Production Frontend

-A production-ready React application for agricultural investments and real-world asset tokenization.
+A production-ready React application for agricultural investments and real-world asset tokenization with complete front-end and back-end integration.

 ## 🚀 Quick Start